 6. Advantages and Disadvantages of Ring Doorbell

 Besides everything we’ve discussed, it’s essential to know the advantages and disadvantages of both video doorbells.
-In order to find it out, we’ve created two charts where all the pros and cons of Ring and Ring 2 are included.
+Hence we’ve created two charts which include all the pros and cons of Ring and Ring 2.

 |720p Video||Low Battery Life|